Goodnight Universe: Reception

-Critical Reception
+Critical reception

 Goodnight Universe was received "generally favorable" by critics, according to review aggregator website Metacritic.
-OpenCritic determined that 88% of critics recommended the game.
+OpenCritic determined that 94% of critics recommended the game.

-GameSpots Mark Delaney praised the game's story, characters, soundtrack, and creative use of the camera, but noted a few moments of the game's pacing being weighed down by frustrating areas.
-Gamekults Kelmazad enjoyed the plot, tone, dialogue, and use of the camera, but noted that since the camera function is completely optional, they feel the experience could be lessened by those who don't use the feature.
+Game Informers Eric Van Allen praised the game's story, voice acting, and use of camera, but noted some small detection issues with the camera in relation to the emotion mechanic.
+Gamekults Kelmazad enjoyed the plot, tone, dialogue, and use of the camera, but mentioned that since the camera function is completely optional, the experience could be lessened by those who don't use the feature.
+GameSpots Mark Delaney lauded the game's story, characters, soundtrack, and creative use of the camera, but noted a few moments of the game's pacing being weighed down by frustrating areas.